geekuillaume/ChatUp/README.md

 The message will be broadcasted to all Chat Workers and then to all clients that are subscribed to the channel.

+You can also replace the `msg` field by the `ev` field in a message.
+This message will then be caught by the `onEv` handler in the client lib.
+When you use the `ev` field, you can also include the `data` field who can be anything and will be passed to each client.

 ## License

 ChatUp is licensed on GNU GENERAL PUBLIC LICENSE.